 - Bitwise Operator: As the name suggests bitwise operators work on Bits or in Binary value or base 2.
 It uses 0s and 1s as symbols to work.

 Ex: 0 – 00

 1 – 01

 This shows different numbers with their binary values.
 For Binary you can use “|” for OR and “&” for AND.

 That’s all for today, Today we have learned about different operators and how to use them in your programs.
 If you haven’t checked out the previous posts go check them out HERE.
-This is Professor Void, signing off, I will be there for you in the next class.
+This is Dolores Haze, signing off, I will be there for you in the next class.
 Till then, “Happy Coding”.